-The REIT will enter into a property management agreement with Redcliff Realty Management Inc. to provide property management and leasing services for Cornwall Square.
-Such services will be provided for a management fee of 3% of gross revenues, leasing fees ranging from \$0.45 to \$3.25 per square foot and other customary property management fees on market terms.
-The property management agreement will be for a term of one year and will be terminable by either party on 90 days notice.
+The REIT has entered into a property management agreement with Redcliff Realty Management Inc. to provide property management and leasing services for Cornwall Square.
+Such services are provided for a management fee of 3% of gross revenues, leasing fees ranging from \$0.45 to \$3.25 per square foot and other customary property management fees on market terms.
+The property management agreement is for a term of one year and is terminable by either party on 90 days' notice.

-Deposits in the amount of \$2.25 million have already been put down for the purchase of the property.
-The balance of the purchase price (subject to customary closing adjustments), is expected to be financed with cash from the equity offering (see "Other 2007 Events - Equity Offering below), expected to also be completed on August 9, 2007.
-Concurrent with the closing of the Cornwall Square acquisition, the REIT will obtain a \$32.3 million revolving operating and acquisition facility (the "Acquisition Facility") from a Canadian chartered bank for a term of 364 days.
-The Acquisition Facility will be secured by Cornwall Square (the Acquisition Facility is further described in the "Financial Review" section of this MD&A).
+The purchase price was financed with cash from the equity offering (see "Other 2007 Events - Equity Offering" below), the June private placement (see "Other 2007 Events - Private Placement" below) and existing cash on hand.
+Concurrent with the closing of the Cornwall Square acquisition, the REIT obtained a \$32,250,000 revolving operating and acquisition facility

+(the "Acquisition Facility") from a Canadian chartered bank for a term of 364 days.
+The Acquisition Facility is secured by Cornwall Square (the Acquisition Facility is further described in the "Financial Review" section of this MD&A).